-The internal caroid artery supplies the nasal cavity via the ophthalmic artery and its branches the anterior and posterior ethmoidal arteries.
+The internal carotid artery supplies the nasal cavity via the ophthalmic artery and its branches the anterior and posterior ethmoidal arteries.

-The external carotid artery supplies the nasal cavity via the maxillary artery and facial artery and their branches including the greater palatine artery, sphenopalatine artery, lateral nasal artery and superior nasal artery.
+The external carotid artery supplies the nasal cavity via the maxillary artery and facial artery and their branches including the greater palatine artery, sphenopalatine artery, lateral nasal artery and superior labial artery.

 In the majority of cases (up to 95%), bleeding originates from the Kiesselbach plexus of Little’s area.
 In a minority of cases, the bleeding arises in the posterior nasal cavity and is said to originate from Woodruff's plexus.
 These tend to bleed profusely and are more difficult to control.

 The majority of nosebleeds will settle with conservative management.